Stratford, Ontario: Education

 Public education in Stratford is provided by the Avon Maitland District School Board and Huron-Perth Catholic District School Board with both boards offering education in English, as well as French immersion up to grade eight (with the public Avon Maitland board also offering both languages through high school).
 The city has two secondary schools: Stratford District Secondary School, and St. Michael's Catholic Secondary School.

 Stratford is also home to the Stratford Chef School, a prestigious culinary school and the focus of the Food Network Canada series Chef School.

 University of Waterloo Stratford School

 Founded in June 2009, the University of Waterloo Stratford School of Interaction Design and Business is part of the faculty of arts, established to provide programs that focus on digital media, digital technologies, content creation and user experience.
 September 2010 marked the official opening of the Stratford campus.

 This location offers undergraduate, graduate and advanced education programs and research opportunities as well as opportunities for research and commercialization.

 Stratford District Secondary School

 The building was founded in 1963 under the name Stratford Northwestern.
 The name was changed in 2020 along with Stratford Intermediate School (formerly known as Stratford Central).

-St. Michael Catholic School
+St. Michael Catholic Secondary School

-Founded in 1990, St. Michael is the only Catholic high school in Stratford but is one of five Catholic schools in Stratford.
+Founded in 1990, St. Michael CSS is the only Catholic high school in Stratford but is one of five Catholic schools in Stratford.